hallamlab/beeR/README.md

 Read this!
 You can't push this!
-Keith can push it, push it real good
+Keith can push it, push it  good
+	huh!